 Straightening of these streams in the Rice Creek watershed had drawbacks, however.
 With greater efficiency came higher velocities, which increased sediment transport capacity and destabilized the channel.
 Subsequent downcutting contributed to the instability by confining flow into a narrow channel with no floodplain access.
 In locations with erodible soils and/or steeper gradients, this velocity increase resulted in chronic erosion and channel instability.
 Reconstructing the JD 3 channel downstream of Main Street to restore the meanders and reduce channel velocities through a flatter gradient has the potential to stabilize the stream, reducing erosion and sediment delivery to Peltier Lake, and minimizing the frequency of required maintenance.
 The proposed re-meander alternative design was initially set to match conditions that existed prior to the construction of JD 3, based on historical imagery from 1947 and on ditch signatures indicated via LiDAR elevation models.
 The historic alignment is shown in Figure 14.
 The meander alignment was then further refined to stay within the current valley extents and to avoid impacting existing structures and property (see Figure 15).
-The re-meander alternative will lengthen the channel and reduced the grade, thus reducing velocity and bank erosion.
+The re-meander alternative will lengthen the channel and reduce the grade, thus reducing velocity and bank erosion.
 The slope of the proposed re-meandered channel would tie-in to the As Constructed and Subsequently Improved Condition (ACSIC) channel inverts at Main Street upstream and at the downstream legal terminus of JD 3.
 Appendix B Sheet 1 displays the preliminary design plan and profile for the re-meandered section.
 Formal sinuosity design of the meander alignment was not considered at this time but may be incorporated during final design.
-Landowner coordination will be critical in the success of this alternative, as the design has the potential to impact backyard areas on several properties.
+Landowner coordination will be critical in the success of this alternative, as the design has the potential to impact backyard areas on several properties and easements will be needed where grading occurs outside of the existing public drainage system right-of-way.
+The preferred alignment shown in Figure 15 likely will need to be altered during preliminary and final plan development based on more detailed site investigation and to fit within the area where land rights may feasibly be obtained.

 The model output hydrographs for the elevation, flow, and velocity show the potential changes from adding in the re-meandered section displayed in Figures 1-3.
-The existing modeled channel bottom was changed to match the meandered section and the lengths of the channel were updated to reflect the increased re-meandered length.
+The existing modeled channel bottom was changed to match the meandered section, and the lengths of the channel were updated to reflect the increased re-meandered length.
 The channel length increases approximately 700 feet and reduces the slope from 0.1% to 0.06% in the re-meandered section.
 There are some minor increases in the peak flow for the 2-, and 10-year events at the re-meandered section, but they attenuate to match existing peak flow conditions at Peltier Lake.
 Due to the presence of the FEMA floodway, special consideration was given to ensuring that there is no increase to the 100-year elevation.
-This alternative maintains the current flow capacity by minor widening of the remeandered channel combined with flatter grade, which reduces the channel velocity through increased length of the stream.
-This will minimize channel and bank erosion and decrease sediment transport to Peltier Lake.
+This alternative maintains the current flow capacity by minor widening of the re-meandered channel combined with flatter grade, which reduces the channel velocity through increased length of the stream.
+This will minimize channel and bank erosion and decrease sediment load contributions from this reach to Peltier Lake.
+Sediment transport from the upstream watershed will have the opportunity for partial capture through this re-meander, though some portion will continue to flow downstream.
+A detailed sediment transport analysis was not warranted for this study.
 Due to the presence of a FEMA defined floodway, it is important to maintain capacity so the 100-year water surface elevations remain unchanged.
 The results are shown in Table 1 and Figures 1-3.